moroshko/autosuggest-highlight/README.md

 # Autosuggest Highlight

-Find characters to highlight in autosuggest components.
+This library contains utilities for highlighting in autosuggest components.

 ## Installation